openstack-infra/system-config/doc/source/third_party.rst

   them available for support as needed.
 Maintainers are encouraged to be in IRC regularly to make it faster to contact them.

-  * All CI comments must contain a link to a contact page with the details.
+  * All CI comments must contain a link (using a dns name over a hardcoded ip is recommended) to a contact page with the details.
 * Include a public link to all test artifacts to make debugging failed tests easier.
 This should include: